Quest

 Can Quest help with this?

 Quest is built to be reachable in the 3am hour.
-She is not a sleep medication, not a crisis line, and not a substitute for professional care.
-She is a place to put the thought, name what you're feeling, and bring your nervous system down a notch when no one else is awake.
+Eve is a nervous system companion, not a sleep medication, not a crisis line, and not a substitute for professional care.
+She is a place to put the thought, name what you're feeling, and bring your nervous system down a notch when no one else is awake to hear it.

 Sources cited